dallasLab/diseaseEcology/content/lab/lab3.md

 Make sure to look over the lab presentation and worksheet before coming to lab!

+We'll be using R for data analysis for this, and some future labs.
+The lab computers already have both R and Rstudio downloaded for you to use, but I'd also recommend downloading them to your personal computer so you can work on things outside of the lab.
+[Instructions for how to install both of those are located here](https://www.earthdatascience.org/courses/earth-analytics/document-your-science/setup-r-rstudio/).
+Upon successful installation, you should be able to open Rstudio from wherever apps normally live on your computer (applications for mac, start menu for windows, etc).

+That same site also provides a useful [introduction to the RStudio IDE](https://www.earthdatascience.org/courses/earth-analytics/document-your-science/intro-to-r-and-rstudio/) (We'll talk about what makes Rstudio different from R in class)

+Finally, during class we'll be using a few common packages to help us in our analyses.
+You're able to download the required packages using the `install.packages("PackageName")` command in R. I've also created a small file that lists all the packages we'll be using for this lab and install them; feel free to download that here and run it to install those.
+(Note: This only needs to be done once on each computer; once we've **installed** a package once, we can use the `library("PackageName") command to load the package without reinstalling.)

 ## Presentation
 [Lab 1 Presentation Stand-in](/lab/lab3_hostRange/Lab1Notes.pdf)